 - Get paid directly by Amazon when your any of your inventory sells.

-- Get inventory from a wholesaler/importer processed for Amazon FBA (U.S.): After you have fully set up your Amazon FBA merchant account on Amazon (Steps 1 to 3 above), you can then buy products from a wholesaler (some of my resources are right here; or get free training on discovering a private label product to sell), and (for a nominal fee) have Amazon or a pre-fulfillment service in the U.S. process the inventory and send it into Amazon's U.S. warehouses for you.
+- Get inventory from a wholesaler/importer processed for Amazon FBA (U.S.): After you have fully set up your Amazon FBA merchant account on Amazon (Steps 1 to 3 above), you can then buy products from a wholesaler (some of my resources are right here), and (for a nominal fee) have Amazon or a pre-fulfillment service in the U.S. process the inventory and send it into Amazon's U.S. warehouses for you.
 An example:

 - You purchase (say) $5,000US worth of blue widgets from a wholesaler/importer and you have them shipped directly to Amazon or or to a pre-fulfillment facility in the U.S.